What is it, how to avoid it and what to do if it happens

 Here are some examples of what a fraudster may ask you to do:

-Hand over your Online Banking login details, activation codes, card reader codes or PIN numbers
+Hand over your Digital Banking login details, activation codes, card reader codes or PIN numbers

 Transfer money to an account giving you the details